-We have acted as counsel for TapImmune Inc. (the "Company") in connection with the preparation of the Company's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on June 19, 2015, concerning the registration of up to 93,126,792 shares of the Company's common stock (the "Common Stock") by certain stockholders of the Company (the "Selling Stockholders").
+We have acted as counsel for TapImmune Inc. (the "Company") in connection with the preparation of the Company's Post-Effective Amendment No. 2 to its Registration Statement Form S-3/A on Form S-1 (the "Registration Statement") filed with the Securities and Exchange Commission on July 8, 2015, concerning the registration of up to 68,486,792 shares of the Company's common stock (the "Common Stock") by certain stockholders of the Company (the "Selling Stockholders").

 We have examined the Articles of Incorporation, as amended, and the Bylaws, as amended, of the Company and the record of the Company's corporate proceedings concerning the registration described above.
 In addition, we have examined such other certificates, agreements, documents and papers, and we have made such other inquiries and investigations of law as we have deemed appropriate and necessary to express the opinion set forth in this letter.
-In our examinations, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals, photostatic, or conformed copies and the authenticity of the originals of all such latter documents.
+In our examinations, we have easumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals, photostatic, or conformed copies and the authenticity of all such latter documents.
 In addition, as to certain matters we have relied upon certificates and advice from various state authorities and public officials, and we have assumed the accuracy of the material and the factual matters contained herein.